CGilde/syn-prov-classic/README.md

 #Classical DB-schema for synonym access from HDI Containter

 ## Content
-Eight tables taken from SAP Netweaver EPM Conten (Sales Order Model)
+Eight tables taken from SAP Netweaver EPM Content (Sales Order Model)

 ## How to build schema
 1. Logon to target system with user SYSTEM or some admin user